davidnbooth/html3pdf.js/README.md

 ### Advanced usage

-Every step of html2pdf.js is configurable, using its new Promise-based API.
-If html2pdf.js is called without arguments, it will return a `Worker` object:
+Every step of html3pdf.js is configurable, using a Promise-based API.
+If html3pdf.js is called without arguments, it will return a `Worker` object:

 ```js
 var worker = html2pdf();  // Or:  var worker = new html2pdf.Worker;